Knowledge graphSettings

 target_server = HGET user_sessions user_456

-// When disconnected
+// When a user disconnects

 HDEL user_sessions user_123